 With COVID that expansion was put at a stop and it made no sense for me to continue there.
 I was also doing my YouTube cooking show and had just launched my Online Cooking School so I focused on that by creating "Basic Knife Skills", "7 min Meal Prep", lauching my first cookbook "Pure Food, Pure Mood" as well as my new Spice Line!

 However, as soon as things got better I couldn't help to want to go back on the floor and help struggling restaurateurs with something that I went through when I had my locations in Greece.
 I knew I could help so I started consulting restaurants in Miami and now help Chefs to open restaurants, current restaurant owners to increase profits or scale stress-free with my new Online Academy ORAMA.
-As I was recording the courses I couldn't help but sign a restaurant in SOBE to be opened in the end of 2021.Let's talk business!
+As I was recording the courses I couldn't help but sign a restaurant in SOBE that opened in 2022 with multiple virtual brands that students can also undertake for a safe start in the restaurant industry.Let's talk business!